Perspective | Chadwick Boseman’s death is fueling important conversations about disabilities, and what’s happening on the screen and behind the scenes

 Read more from Theresa Vargas:

-Remember Neli Latson, the black teen with autism who seemed ‘suspicious’ sitting outside a library?
+Remember Neli Latson, the Black teen with autism who seemed ‘suspicious’ sitting outside a library?
 Ten years after his arrest, he still isn’t fully free.